-Please note: Student Care are moving and will be located on the ground floor of Forestry Building from 4 March 2019 onwards
+Please note: Student Care has moved from Puaka-James Hight Building and is now located on the ground floor of Forestry Building

 Falling behind in your studies?
 Having problems with your landlord?
 Feeling like it's all a bit of a struggle?
 Student Care Advisors are your support team.
 Our service is free to access and available to all students at the University of Canterbury, including off campus (distance) students.